hashbang/book/2-Operating-Systems/1-arch.md

        -c 2:root       `# set comment/label to "root"` \
        /dev/mmcblk0     # writing to your target drive
      ```

+    Note: As an alternative, you can graphically partition using `cgdisk`

   3. Format the EFI boot partition as FAT32

      ```